 In addition to traditional chiropractic therapy, Dr. Rozenberg might recommend cryotherapy as a way to stop acute and chronic pain.
 These treatments can be integrated into regular appointments, and they can significantly reduce inflammation, swelling, muscle tension, and other factors related to your discomfort.
-If you’re suffering from constant tendonitis or another condition that might require chiropractic attention, get in touch with us today to learn more about cryotherapy and how it might help you find relief.
+If you’re suffering from constant tendonitis or another condition that might require chiropractic attention, get in touch with us today to learn more about cryotherapy from our Culver City, CA chiropractor and how it might help you find pain relief.

 Why Choose The Spine & Disc Center for Cryotherapy?